Vasily257/movies-explorer-frontend/README.md

 To start a project, you need to open the `src` folder in the terminal and use the command `npm run start`.

 ## Status
-The project is in work.
+The project is closed, there are no plans for completion.